Can You Be Allergic to Cold Weather? Understanding Cold Panniculitis

 Diagnostic Considerations and Testing

 When cold weather reactions occur, healthcare professionals may consider various diagnostic approaches to understand the underlying mechanism and rule out other conditions.
+Such investigations — including inflammatory markers, autoimmune screening, or nutritional assessment — would typically be arranged by a GP or hospital specialist.

 Practical Insight: Testing typically focuses on identifying underlying predisposing factors rather than diagnosing cold panniculitis itself, which remains primarily a clinical diagnosis based on history and examination.